Royal-Reddy-Yaparla/Royal-Reddy-Yaparla/README.md

 ## 🚀 About Me

-**DevOps and AWS Cloud Engineer** Focused on cloud infrastructure, automation, and CI/CD pipelines.
-Concentrate on enhancing software delivery processes, improving system reliability, and optimizing costs through cloud-native technologies.
-Eager to contribute to impactful projects, refine DevSecOps practices, and align with industry best practices.

-🔹 **Linux Administration**: Experienced in managing RHEL-based systems, including user management, package updates, and network configuration.

-🔹 **Shell Scripting**: Automated recurring tasks such as backups, system monitoring, and installations, reducing manual efforts.

-🔹 **Infrastructure as Code (IaC)**: Automated cloud provisioning using Terraform, ensuring consistency and reducing manual effort by 50%.

-🔹 **Configuration Management**: Streamlined deployment processes with Ansible playbooks and integrated them with Terraform workflows.

-🔹 **Version Control & Git Strategies**: Migrated from GitFlow to feature branching strategy, enhancing agility and supporting microservices development.

-🔹 **CI/CD Pipelines**: Worked closely with cross-functional teams to design, implement, and maintain Continuous Integration & Continuous Deployment pipelines, improving software release efficiency.

-🔹 **DevSecOps Practices**: Embedded SAST, DAST, and image scanning into CI/CD pipelines, reducing vulnerabilities by 25%.
+I’m Royal Reddy Yaparla, a dedicated DevOps and AWS Cloud Engineer passionate about building scalable, automated, and secure infrastructure.
+My focus lies in streamlining cloud-native deployments, optimizing CI/CD pipelines, and enhancing software delivery through infrastructure as code and DevSecOps practices.
+With hands-on experience in managing RHEL-based Linux systems, I’ve effectively automated system tasks using shell scripting to reduce manual workload and increase efficiency.

+I specialize in provisioning cloud infrastructure using Terraform, integrating it seamlessly with Ansible for configuration management.
+My Git expertise includes transitioning teams from GitFlow to a feature-branching strategy to support agile microservices development.
+I’ve architected and maintained robust CI/CD pipelines using tools like Jenkins, embedding static and dynamic security scans to ensure compliance and reduce vulnerabilities by 25%.

-🔹**Containerization & Orchestration**: Optimized Docker images for efficient deployments and implemented Helm charts for Kubernetes application management, reducing deployment time by 30%.
+In the containerization space, I’ve designed optimized Docker images and used Helm for deploying and managing applications on Kubernetes, reducing deployment time by 30%.
+For observability, I’ve implemented the Prometheus–Grafana stack along with EFK, enabling real-time monitoring and faster incident response.

-🔹 **Observability & Monitoring**: incorporated Prometheus, Grafana, and EFK stack for real-time monitoring, improving incident response time.

-🔹 **AWS Expertise**: Designed and maintained scalable AWS infrastructure using EC2, RDS, EKS, S3, ALB, CloudFront, Auto Scaling, and VPC, ensuring high availability and fault tolerance.
+My cloud proficiency extends across key AWS services including EC2, RDS, EKS, S3, CloudFront, Auto Scaling, and VPCs, ensuring high availability and fault tolerance across environments.
+I actively promote the shift-left approach to identify and resolve issues early in the development lifecycle, improving overall software quality and reducing QA/production defects by 20%.

-🔹 **Shift-Left Approach**: Improved defect detection in QA and production by 20% through early-stage security and code quality checks.

-🔹 **Training & Documentation**: Provided training sessions to freshers and documented cloud architectures and procedures, ensuring knowledge retention and smooth onboarding.

-💡 **Let’s collaborate on open-source DevOps projects!**
+Beyond technical work, I enjoy mentoring junior engineers, conducting training sessions, and documenting cloud architectures to ensure knowledge sharing and smoother onboarding.
+I'm always excited to collaborate on open-source DevOps projects and contribute to solutions that drive innovation, reliability, and scalability in modern software delivery.

 ---